dinkelburg/diversdesk/diversdesk/src/content/docs/user_manual/setup_your_environment.md

 There is a range of fields where you can input all the information and details available for this activity, and connect any add-ons available for this particular product.

 ## Add-ons
-On the 'Add-on' page, accesable thought the hamburger menu, you can enter or edit your add-ons.
+On the "Add-on" page, accessible through the hamburger menu, you can enter or edit your add-ons.

 During the creation of an add-on, you need to specify if this add-on is valid:
 - Per Day